-How we manage your homeowners or condominium association in Catlett
+How we deal with your homeowners or condominium association in Catlett

 We require that the renter abide by all community and association rules.
-To help us in this duty, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To assist us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-- Before you lease out your rental property in Catlett
+- Before you put a renter in your investment in Catlett

 - Collections and evictions